 Project Period: January 2015 – July 2017

-The Upper Midlands Rural Health Network is helping three local hospitals prevent avoidable readmissions by helping patients take more control of their health.
-The Care Transitions Intervention® program is an evidence based model developed by Dr. Eric A. Coleman, MD, MPH.
+The Upper Midlands Rural Health Network helped three local hospitals prevent avoidable readmissions by helping patients take more control of their health.
+The Care Transitions Intervention® program is an evidence-based model developed by Dr. Eric A. Coleman, MD, MPH.
 During a 4-week program, patients and family caregivers work with a “Transitions Coach®” to learn self-management skills that will ensure their needs are met during the transition from hospital to home.
-This results in better coordination among health care providers and measurable improvements for the patient as they become empowered to manage their chronic health condition(s). http://caretransitions.org/
+This program results in better coordination among health care providers and measurable improvements for the patient as they become empowered to manage their chronic health condition(s). http://caretransitions.org/

 Rural Health Information Technology

 The Upper Midlands Rural Health Network received a Federal grant to assist its members in meeting Meaningful Use standards by 2014 and connecting to the SC Health Information Exchange (SCHIEx).
 Technical assistance, equipment maintenance, and training was provided to health care providers in Fairfield and Chester Counties.
 A fully operational electronic health record system connected to SCHIEx results in a more cost effective system improving efficiency of communication, information sharing, staff time, use of supplies, and reducing unnecessary duplication.
 Patient outcomes for chronic conditions like cardiovascular disease and diabetes will be better managed.
 Without this funding, it would have been impossible for small rural Critical Access Hospitals, like Fairfield Memorial, and rural primary health care providers in South Carolina to adopt electronic health records in time to meet Meaningful Use standards.
 This would have resulted in reduction of payments from Medicare and Medicaid, leading to the closing of many of these important local providers.
 This project helped to increase health care provider revenue and improve patient outcomes.

 Project Period: August 2010 – July 2013